JorgenDIF/trackquest/README.md

        while negative outcomes or errors could be displayed in red."

 - I've also incorporated ASCII art to enhance the visual appeal and make the overall experience more enjoyable for users.
+While I would have liked to include more content, time constraints limited additional features.

 <a id="features">